dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /🪽HAIL MARY REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION 2.0 🪽.md

 Unredacted content:
 > “Davis stated he never saw Ringgold with a firearm... said he did not hear any threats and believed Ringgold was trying to calm things down.”

-This statement was wholly redacted and withheld, violating Brady v.
-Maryland and California Penal Code § 1054.1.
+This statement directly refutes the prosecution’s narrative.
+Its redaction was not accidental—it was strategic and prejudicial.

 ---

 ### B. Melissa Paradise Statement – Fully Omitted from Discovery
 **Discovery Part 2 (Unredacted), Page 132**
-**Redacted Report**: Paradise’s name and statement omitted entirely.
+**Redacted Report**: Paradise’s name and statement were completely omitted.

 Unredacted content:
 > “Paradise stated she did not see a gun during the incident.
 She also said she did not hear Ringgold make any threats and thought the situation was blown out of proportion.”

-This omission constitutes a deliberate suppression of exculpatory evidence, violating:
+These omissions constitute deliberate suppression of material exculpatory evidence, violating:
 - Brady v.
 Maryland, 373 U.S. 83 (1963)
 - Giglio v.
 United States, 405 U.S. 150 (1972)
 - California Penal Code § 1054.1